ABenC377/cw-stag/breifing.md

 This location does not appear in the game world (there will be no paths to/from it).
 The `storeroom` is a container for all of the entities that have no initial location in the game.
 Everything needs to exist somewhere in the game structure (so that they can be defined in the entities file).
-These entities will not enter the game until an action places them into another location within the game.
+These entities will not enter the game until an gameAction places them into another location within the game.